 - Improves team dynamics and ways of working

 - Enhances how the team learns and develops

-- Was created by expert practitioners including John Leary-Joyce and Professor Peter Hawkins and uses highly regarded tools and models such as the Hawkins 5 Disciplines
+- Was created by expert practitioners including John Leary-Joyce and Professor Peter Hawkins and uses highly regarded tools and models such as the Hawkins’ Five Disciplines model

-*The 6th Ridler Report is the world’s leading source of insight into trends in executive coaching, representing the views of organisation sponsors and purchasers of coaching services.
-The Ridler Report research programme is led by Ridler & Co, the London-based executive coaching practice.
+*6th Ridler Report is the world’s leading source of insight into trends in executive coaching, representing the views of organisation sponsors and purchasers of coaching services.
+The Ridler Report research programme is led by Ridler & Co, a London-based executive coaching practice.